ankitects/anki-manual/src/getting-started.md

     - **Young:** A young card is one that has an interval of less than 21 days.
     - **Mature:** A mature card is one that has an interval of 21 days or greater.

-- **Relearn:** Cards that have failed in review state, and have returned to learning state to be relearned.
+- **Relearn:** Cards that have failed in the review state, and have returned to the relearning state to be learned again.

 ### Decks